Lightweight integration of 3D features to improve 2D image segmentation: 3D coordinate system

 \section{3D coordinate system}

-\citep{qi2016ptnet} use spatial transformers to set the points in a canonical position, these spatial transformers being themselves PointNet instances.
+PointNet~\citep{qi2016ptnet} use spatial transformers to set the points in a canonical position, these spatial transformers being themselves PointNet instances.
 In our case, we use the camera's parameters to set the points in the camera's coordinate system.
 Table \ref{tab:coordsys} shows that defining the points coordinates from the camera viewpoint helps the network to extract more relevant features compared to the world coordinate system.
+We remove the data augmentation used during training to measure the validity of this choice.